⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Price/Sales (TTM)5.18Compares a company's stock price to its revenue per share over the trailing twelve months, indicating how much investors are willing to pay for each dollar of sales.
+Price/Sales (TTM)4.95The price-to-sales ratio compares a company's stock price to its revenue, indicating how much investors are paying for each dollar of sales generated over the past twelve months.

 Peer Comparison